 What to Include in a Monthly Website Maintenance Plan

-Begin your plan by updating to the latest version of Episerver.
+Begin your plan by updating to the latest version of Optimizely.
 Then include things like back-office cleanup, content cleanup and disaster planning.
-This gives you the opportunity to check IT and HR technologies that are often overlooked and review your recover plan and accompanying materials before they are required.
+This gives you the opportunity to check IT and HR technologies that are often overlooked and review your recovery plan and accompanying materials before they are required.

 Next update or create a testing plan and include items like core path testing and load testing.
 Again during an off season when your team and website can handle the work and follow through with needed adjustments.